FernandoRiggi/finanzen-api/README.md

 ## 📝 API Endpoints

-Below is a list of the main available endpoints.
+Below is a list of the main available endpoints. *(This section should be updated as you build them)*

 #### Categories
 | HTTP Verb | Endpoint      | Description              |